cyaguesa/SL-quant/README.md

 ###### Set-up SL-quant
 To complete SL-quant set-up, use this script to create directories, make the other scripts executable, download the _C. elegans_ genome sequence and build the indexes:

-    cd SL-quant  # or cd ~/Desktop/SL-quant if its cloned on your desktop chmod +x set-up.sh
+    cd SL-quant  # or cd ~/Desktop/SL-quant if it is cloned on your desktop chmod +x set-up.sh
     ./set-up.sh